ralvandar-race/sprint2vec_revision/README.md

 Additional Files:
 - `Sprint2Vec_Config.xlsx`: Best configuration of `sprint2vec` for each case of project and task
-- `model_training_diagram.png`: Diagram of the sprint2vec training process
+- `Sprint2Vec_Pipeline.png`: Pipeline Diagram of the sprint2vec training and predicting process

 ## 🚀 Getting Started
 - **Create Virtual Environments and Install Required Packages:**